goFrendiAsgard/zaruba/docs/core-concept/tasks.md

 Serving HTTP on 0.0.0.0 port 8080 (http://0.0.0.0:8080/) ...
 ```

-Now you can see that the process doesn't immediately quit once it is started.
+You can see that the process doesn't immediately quit once it is started.
 It will wait any incoming http request to port 8080, giving a response, and wait again until the end of time (or until you press ctrl + C).

-Okay coool, now how do you make sure that a service is ready?
+Okay coool, but how do you make sure that a service is ready?

 You can make sure a service is ready by giving it a request and observe it's response.
 In our case, you can verify that the service is ready by openning a browser and visit `http://localhost:8080`.

 Making sure that a service is ready can be tricky since `running` doesn't mean `ready`.
 To make it more complicated, even if a service is considered as `ready`, it doesn't always be in that state forever.
 Runtime error might occurred, and your service might stop serving eventhough it is still `running`.

-Orchestration system like kubernetes overcome this problem by periodically sending request to your services using `liveness` and `readiness` probe.
+Orchestration system like kubernetes overcome this problem by periodically sending request to your services using `liveness` and `readiness` [probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
 But that's going to be another topic of discussion.

 ## Checking readiness of long running service

-In the previous section you have see that handle a service and make sure it is already running can be a bit challenging.
+In the previous section you have see that handling a service and making sure it is already running can be a bit challenging.

 Under the hood, Zaruba make sure that your service is ready by running two commands simultaneously.
 The first command is responsible to run the service, while the other one is responsible to check it's readiness.

-Let's see how this work in the low level.
+Let's see how this work on the low level.

 First of all, you will need two terminals in the same computer.
 You can also use tmux/screen if you are familiar with those tools.